Bonaire Sea Turtle

 How we can help

-We’re reducing the negative impact of fishing practices on marine turtles by, including the use of less-harmful fishing gear – for example, ‘circle hooks’ instead of traditional ‘j’ hooks can reduce accidental capture of turtles by up to 80%.
+We’re reducing the negative impact of fishing practices on sea turtles by including the use of less-harmful fishing gear – for example, ‘circle hooks’ instead of traditional ‘j’ hooks can reduce accidental capture of sea turtles by up to 80%.

-We’re helping protect marine turtle habitats.
+We’re helping protect sea turtle habitats.
 In Fiji, we’re working with local communities to protect, monitor and manage turtle nesting grounds.

 Your adoption and support will help us: